A maximum principle argument for the uniform convergence of graph Laplacian regressors: Literature review and comparison of techniques

-We now draw a connection between the graph Laplacian regressor and the classical $k$-NN regressor.
-To do this, we will focus on solutions of Equation \eqref{graphPDE} when $F(t)= \frac{1}{2}t^2$.
-As we will see, graph Laplacian regularization with square error loss can be interpreted as a local averaging procedure, where the``locality" s defined in terms of the intrinsic geometry of the graph.
+Here we draw a connection between the graph Laplacian regressor obtained by solving \eqref{graphPDE1} and the classical $k$-NN regressor.
+To do this, we will focus on solutions of Equation \eqref{graphPDE1} when $F(t)= \frac{1}{2}t^2$.
+As we will see, graph Laplacian regularization with squared error loss can be interpreted as a local averaging procedure, where the ``locality" is defined in terms of the intrinsic geometry of the graph, which in turn approximates the geometry of the underlying manifold $\M$.

-We will briefly recall the definition of the $k$-NN regressor: For a $k \in \N$, with $k < n$, we define $N_x(\x_i)$ to be the set of $k$ nearest neighbors of $\x_i$ in the data set $\M_n$.
-The $k$-NN regressor is then defined as the average
+Let us first briefly recall the definition of the $k$-NN regressor: For a $k \in \N$, with $k < n$, we define $N_k(\x_i)$ \nc to be the set of $k$ nearest neighbors of $\x_i$ in the data set $X$.
+The $k$-NN regressor is then defined as